openmedlab/MIS-FM/README.md

 * `SelfSupVolumeFusion` (see `pymic/net_run/self_sup/self_volf.py`) A class for self-supervised training with VolF, which inherits from a supervised segmentation class.

-2, For examples of using VolF for pretrianing, please see a demo implemented in [PyMIC_examples][volf_demo].
+2, For examples of using VolF for pretraining, please see a demo implemented in [PyMIC_examples][volf_demo].
 In that demo, we train a 3D UNet with the LUNA dataset using VolF, and show applying the pretrained model to a downstream dataset LCTSC2017 for chest organ segmentation.